powerlink/Rest-API/README.md

 **not-start-with** | find if the string not start with the string | "query": "(idnumber **not-start-with** 1234567)" **not-end-with** | find if the string not end with the string | "query": "(idnumber **not-end-with** 1234567)"

-Combining the AND and OR Conditions
+You can combining the AND and OR Conditions

 **Note**